TylerLu/O365-EDU-PHP-Samples/Basics of SSO/README.md

 #### Create a new Laravel project.

-1. Via Composer Create-Project, open a command prompt and navigate to the location that you want to create the Laravel project.
+1. Via Composer Create-Project
+   Open command prompt and location to a folder that want to create Laravel project.
 Run the common below.
 You can rename **BasicSSO** to whatever that make sense.

    `composer create-project laravel/laravel BasicSSO`